czwz/2019-A-STAR_intership/README.md

 vmd > topo; topo guessangles; topo guessdihedrals; topo guessimpropers; topo writelammpsdata DATA_FILE_NAME
 ```

 - For two bead type, that is CH3 and CH2, simply change command -1BEADS to -2BEAD.
 Now the data file "DATA_FILE_NAME" has been create in the directory of VMD.
-However, one needs to manually type the corresponding coecients, box size and masses themselves.
+However, one needs to manually type the corresponding coeffcients, box size and masses themselves.

 ## ALBO Post Calculation (Q6)